artrz/thunderbird-theme-builder/README.md

         ...
     },

-    // Using the images property it's possible to configure images to include in the theme
+    // Using the images property it's possible to configure images to include in the theme.
+    // For this to work the assets directory must be configured on the build properties.
     images: {
         theme_frame: 'frame_image.png',
     }